jstgrowup/react-revision/ReactKeyConcepts/index.md

 2. npm install package --save == yarn add package
 3. npm install package --save-dev == yarn add package --dev `npx` comes under the npm and npx actually installs the package and executes and delete the package from the disk

+### Component

+A component is pretty much a self contained piece of code that returns some visual UI representation